ISENBECK66/Heart-risk-prediction/README.md

 #### Video of the web service running :
 I loaded a small video where you can see how the web service works : *web_service_running.webm*

-The video show the web service starting in Docker, and how it is evaluating data coming from different patients.
+The video show the local web service starting in Docker, and how it works, evaluating different patients with different data.

-The data to evaluate are sent through the network by the script *heart_attack_patient_alpha.py* , that is living outside of the Docker container.
+The input data are sent to our app through the network by the script *heart_attack_patient_alpha.py* , that is living outside of the Docker container.
-Patient's data into the script are static, and are manually modified for every iteration only to see the heart healt evaluation coming back from the web service.
+Patient's data are static into it, and is necessary to manually modify them to have different answer from our local web service.

 I suggest to view it using VLC player.